-Unfortunately, there are family law cases that involve one parent making allegations of substance abuse against the other parent.
-In some scenarios these allegations are just that- allegations- and no evidence exists in order to substantiate them.
+Unfortunately, family law cases involve one parent making allegations of substance abuse against the other parent.
+In some scenarios, these allegations are just that- allegations- and no evidence exists to substantiate them.

-However, even in instances where these sort of allegations have no merit, an investigation will still need to be undertaken by the court to determine that your child is not in harm’s way.
+However, even when these sorts of allegations have no merit, an investigation will still need to be undertaken by the court to determine that your child is not in harm’s way.

 Drug Testing: A first step to determining whether or not a party has a substance abuse problem

-Typically if you or your spouse request that the other party be drug or substance abuse tested then the judge will grant that motion and make it mutual.
+Typically if you or your spouse request that the other party is drug or substance abuse tested, the judge will grant that motion and make it mutual.
 This means that the requestor of the drug test will be tested as well.
-This is seen as being fair by the court in that the treatment of both sides will be equal in the eyes of the law.
+This is seen as being fair by the court in that both sides' treatment will be equal in the eyes of the law.

-I have seen judges order both parties to a child custody case be drug tested that afternoon at a specific testing facility near the courthouse with the results to be submitted to both attorneys and the judge within 48 hours.
+I have seen judges order both parties to a child custody case to be drug tested that afternoon at a specific testing facility near the courthouse.
+The results will be submitted to both attorneys and the judge within 48 hours.

 In certain instances, I have seen a judge call a drug testing facility and have an employee come to the courthouse immediately to have urine and hair specimens taken at the courthouse.